 Information on Social Security for Associated Members of the Personnel (MPAs)

 The EU regulation requires posted workers to carry with them always an A1 certificate, certifying the social security situation of the employee.
-The A1 certificate needs to be requested by the employee from the employer.

 According to the EU regulation, after postings longer than 24 months, posted workers can either:

 - switch to the social security system of the host country OR